 That rapid growth didn't happen because Comcast started erecting its own cellular towers.
-Rather, it’s a mobile virtual network operator (or MVNO), which piggybacks on the existing network of one or more of the major carriers.
-(In Comcast’s case, that’s Verizon’s network — which now includes 5G coverage — coupled with the internet provider’s own Wi-Fi hotspots.)
-For wireless customers, getting service from an MVNO can sometimes mean a better deal than what you’d get from a major carrier while still enjoying the same great coverage.
+Rather, Xfinity Mobile is a mobile virtual network operator (or MVNO), which piggybacks on the existing network of one or more of the major carriers.
+In Comcast’s case, that’s Verizon’s network — including 5G coverage — coupled with the internet provider’s own Wi-Fi hotspots.

 Should you turn to Comcast for your cellular service?
 Here’s a closer look at the rest of the details to see if Xfinity Mobile is right for you.

 • Available plans include by the gig (1GB starts at $15 a month) or unlimited data ($45 a month).

 • The more data By the Gig customers purchase, the less each extra GB costs.

 • You must have Xfinity internet to sign up for Xfinity Mobile.

 • Service comes via Verizon's towers and Comcast's network of Xfinity hotspots.

 • Xfinity Mobile now supports 5G on Verizon's network, though you'll need a 5G phone to use it.

 Xfinity Mobile: How it works

 Xfinity Mobile is available exclusively to Comcast subscribers.
 The wireless service relies on Verizon’s network (the clear winner in our fastest wireless networks testing), along with access to Xfinity Wi-Fi hotspots nationwide.